late summer pasta & spicy zucchini galette recipes

 Starting in one place and continuing from each fold, fold the pastry dough aver edges of the veggie filling to create a rustic tart (I didn’t take photos of this part of the process, but I will next time I make the galette and add them here!).
 Again, it won’t be perfect, but that’s exactly what you want!
 The idea is for the pastry to hold the veggies inside like a rustic bowl while they cook and release their juices.

 Brush the folded edges of the pastry with a lightly beaten egg and dust with coarse sea salt and cracked black pepper.
-Sprinkle the last bit of grated cheese on top of the exposed veggies.
+Sprinkle the last bit of grated cheese and small dollops of the compound butter on top of the exposed veggies.

 Bake for 25-30 minutes until the crust is brown and the veggies have softened and just started to brown.